 Keep Your Plumbing Efficient and Safe: Learn How to Replace a Water Heater Expansion Tank

 If you have a water heater, you may already know about the importance of having an expansion tank installed.
-However, over time, your expansion tank may start to malfunction or fail altogether, requiring a replacement.
+However, over time, it may start to malfunction or fail altogether, requiring a replacement.

 While it may seem hard, replacing a water heater expansion tank is a relatively straightforward process that can be done with basic plumbing tools.